Bartolina Sisa: Siege of La Paz

-Bartolina Sisa, her husband and other indigenous leaders like José Gabriel Condorcanqui, later known as Túpac Amaru II, and the brothers Damasio and Tomás Katari were joined together in their ideals of indigenous empowerment and managed to gather around 150,000 indigenous, mostly Quechuas and Aymaras, to join their cause.
+Bartolina Sisa, her husband and other indigenous leaders like José Gabriel Condorcanqui.
+Jose was later known as Túpac Amaru II, and the brothers Damasio and Tomás Katari were joined together in their ideals of indigenous empowerment and managed to gather around 150,000 indigenous, mostly Quechuas and Aymaras, to join their cause.

 On 13 March 1781 Sisa and Túpac Katari establish a siege around the city of La Paz, then capital of Charcas and seat of the colonial Real Audiencia with a force of some 20,000 men, later to be joined by other 80,000.
 The city is located on an enclosed valley with limited access, and the siege was able to completely block all movement to and from the city.
 During this time, Sisa organised military camps around all the mountain passes that led to the city and acted as main command of the indigenous forces.
 On 21 May, a Spanish military force attempted to dissolve the siege and capture Sisa, failing to do so.

 Katari and Sisa set up court in El Alto and their army maintained the siege for 184 days, from March to June and from August to October.
 Sisa was a commander of the siege, and played the crucial role following Katari's capture in April.
 After almost 190 days of siege, it was finally broken by a Spanish reinforcement force arriving from Lima, La Plata and Buenos Aires.
 The Spanish forces received help from other indigenous communities that were opposed to Katari and that ultimately led to his capture: they were executed by hanging in September, 1782.

 Bartolina Sisa was captured and executed by the Spanish on September 5, 1782.
 She was hanged after being publicly humiliated in the La Paz's Main Square (now Plaza Murillo), beaten and raped.
 Once dead, the Spanish cut her body into pieces, showed her head in public to intimidate the natives, and sent her limbs to be exhibited in different villages.

 Legacy

 In 1980 it was named in her honour the Bartolina Sisa Confederation, a union organisation for indigenous and peasant women, with the aim of improving the participation of indigenous and rural women in the political, social and economic decisions of Bolivia.
 Also, in 1983 the Second Meeting of Organisations and Movements of the Americas, meeting in Tiwanaku, decided to celebrate the International Day of the Indigenous Woman every 5 September, the same day of her execution.

+The 2016 album Dissolution of the Sovereign: A Time Slide Into the Future (Or: A Non-Abled Offender’s Exercise in Jurisprudence) by Bolivian-American musician Elysia Crampton is a fictionalized retelling of the life story of Bartolina Sisa.
+It is a Sci-Fi narrative extending into the far future depicting Sisa's mummified remains fusing with the distant ancestors of humanity in a "liberation".